Ashifatu/Database-design-1/README.md

 ### Migrate the data

 First we will need to create a table in the empty database.
 Then we will need to migrate the data from the csv to the database.
-See the SQL code in the window below
+See the SQL code in the window below:

 Also see the entity relationship diagram in the image below.
-Please note that the retangular shape represents the table name, while the oval shapres represent the column names.
+Please note that the retangular shape represents the table name, while the oval shapes represent the column names.

 ### Divide the information into tables